kevinhenry/snack-tracker/README.md

 Today you’ll build out a project with one model and wire up that model using Django Views.

+## Implementation Notes
+- The instructions are becoming more conceptual.
+- All the concepts listed relate to key Django steps covered in the demo.
+- If there is confusion about what, exactly, is required then ask the client (aka the instructors.)
+- TLDR - make your lab project like the demo project.

 ## Feature Tasks and Requirements

 Model